Essential terms and explanations for AI governance

 Definition

 A type of model (see also machine learning model) used in machine learning that directly maps input features to class labels and analyzes for patterns that can help distinguish between different classes.
-It is often used for text classification tasks, like identifying the language of a piece of text.
+It is often used for text classification tasks, like identifying the language of a piece of text or detecting spam.
 Examples are traditional neural networks, decision trees and random forest.

 Definition